amirlnsrv/RusLOx/README.md

-# RusLOx
+# Amir
-Rus norm poc
+The first post